aws-samples/aws-alexa-workshop-smarthome-ui/README.md

 ![](docs/arch.jpg)

+When bind a device to a user, it will invoke the API and create an record in DynamoDB.
+When your device cloud receive a [Alexa.Discovery](https://developer.amazon.com/docs/device-apis/alexa-discovery.html) directive, your Lambda should retrieve from this DynamoDB table and return to Alexa.

 ## How to Run

 In this application, **Yarn** and **node.js** are used to build the application.
 Please install the [Yarn](https://yarnpkg.com/en/) and [node.js](https://nodejs.org/en/).